marcanthonyconcepcion/GeometryDemoPHP/Readme.md

 Triangular Prism is a Prism which is a Three-Dimensional Shape.

-To run the two test classes, please pip install and run unittest Python module.

 For more inquiries, please feel free to e-mail me at marcanthonyconcepcion@gmail.com.

 Thank you.